What age group does my child belong to?

 Players can opt in at the time of registration to participate in the raffle fundraiser to offset their Facility Fee.
 Once players have opted in, they will be given booklet(s) as follows to sell:

 Raffle booklets are generally distributed within the first few weeks of the season.
-Players are then responsible to sell the tickets, return the ticket stubs and proceeds of the ticket sales to the club before the draw date.
+Players are then responsible to sell the tickets, return the ticket stubs and proceeds of the ticket sales to the club before the draw date later in the season.

 What equipment to players need to participate?